-- i.
-Foreign exchange derivative instruments: Foreign exchange swaps; - ii.
+- ii.
 Interest rate derivative instruments: Cross currency swaps; - iii.
-Credit derivative instruments: All derivatives shown in gross pay a periodic fee in return for a payment by the protection seller on credit event if any occurs.
+Credit derivative instruments: All derivatives shown in gross amount pay a periodic fee in return for a payment by the protection seller on credit event if any occurs.

 The table below shows the Bank's gross settled derivative instruments based on the number of days remaining from the balance sheet date until the contractual maturity date.
 Contractual maturities are evaluated to be the most basic element for understanding all the derivative financial instruments presented on the balance sheets.
 The disclosed amounts are based on contractual cash flows and parts of the disclosed amounts are not in conformity with related items on consolidated balance sheets.
 Maturity analysis of gross settled derivative financial liabilities was as follows: